Classroom learning about cryptocurrency and bitcoin

 • A coin's Market Cap and trading volume can be faked and manipulated.
 Don't feel FOMO when you see a new coin rocketing to the moon, with a huge volume and insane Market Cap!
 All of this can be faked and manipulated.
 A well-documented example of how a 'nobody' pumped and dumped his own coin very easily.

 • Stay away from NFTs, as they currently stand are nonsensical scams.
-Perhaps in the future, they will have value, but at the current moment, it seems crypto whales pump up prices.
+Perhaps in the future, they will have value, but at the current moment, it seems crypto whales are pumping up prices.
 If you see NFTs selling for millions, you will see that no one else is bothering to purchase them after the initial purchase (NFTs can be bought out at any moment).
 For example, you will see an NFT sell for one million, and displayed on an auction site you will see offers ranging from $5000 to $500 (ouch!).
 Here is a breakdown that shows how 97% of NFT prices are manipulated and artificial.

 Conclusion